RAGE-toolkit/RAGE-workshop-2024/day4/bioinformatics_pipeline/conda_envionment-14022024.md

 conda env create --file Artic-nf/environment.yml
 ```

-conda should proceed to install the required packages for the artic-rabv
+conda should proceed to install the required packages for the artic_nf
 environment (ignore warnings/errors about libmamba).

 <img src="images/env-create.png"/>